Forceback

-While there are no standard rules, the game is increasingly codified and endorsed as a recreational school age game by various sports bodies including rugby junior development, particularly the NSW School Sport and AFL New Zealand but also both rugby and Australian Football.
+While there are no standard rules, the game is increasingly codified and endorsed as a recreational school-age game by various sports bodies, including rugby junior development, particularly the NSW School Sport and AFL New Zealand but also both rugby and Australian Football.

 Origins

-The origin of the pastime is not known, however it believed to have originated with informal kick-to-kick, rewarding players with longer kicks which are more common in varieties of football common in Australia and New Zealand including Australian rules football and rugby.
+The origin of the pastime is not known, but it is believed to have originated with informal kick-to-kick, rewarding players with longer kicks which are more common in varieties of football common in Australia and New Zealand including Australian rules football and rugby.